-DESCRIPTION: This is a suggested.
-It is intended for students who want to work in the field of psychology or counseling, are considering an Associate in Arts (AA) degree, or intending to transfer to obtain a bachelor's degree or advanced degree in psychology or counseling.
-Students should refer to the description of Alpena Community College graduation requirements and degree distribution requirements and consult with an academic advisor concerning specific course selection.
+DESCRIPTION: This is a suggested program of courses relevant for studying psychology or counseling.
+It is intended for students who want to work in the field of psychology or counseling, are considering an Associated in Arts (AA) degree, or intending to transfer to obtain a bachelor's degree or advanced degree in psychology or counseling.
+Students should consult with an ACC academic advisor concerning specific course selection.
 A minimum total of 60 credits is required for the Associate in Arts degree.